Remember the Curse of Dimensionality: The Case of Goodness-of-Fit Testing in Arbitrary Dimension: Introduction

-Therefore, there is a need for understanding the fundamental achievable limits of multivariate two-sample goodness-of-fit.
-In this context, despite a growing literature on nonparametric two-sample goodness-of-fit testing in arbitrary dimensions, there is little mention of a curse of dimensionality.
-This confusion is compounded by the fact that a parametric rate is mentioned for two-sample problems in the literature.
-In contrast our results show that for the nonparametric problem there is an inherent curse of dimensionality and that one cannot obtain a parametric rate.
-These results are not altogether surprising given that, even in dimension one, as \cite{ingster1987minimax} has shown the minimax rate is not parametric.
-We resolve this issue by observing that the ``parametric rates" described in the literature are based on directional alternatives.
+Despite a growing literature on nonparametric two-sample goodness-of-fit testing in arbitrary dimensions, there is little mention of a curse of dimensionality.
+This confusion is compounded by the fact that parametric rates are derived in some of these works. \citet{ramdas2015decreasing, ramdas2015adaptivity} have challenged these claims by showing that the performance of some recent popular kernel methods (introduced below) degrades as the dimension increases, even when the underlying distributions are as simple as isotropic Gaussians.
+It turns out, as we elaborate upon below, that these parametric rates are obtained for directional alternatives.
 While analyzing directional alternatives could be meaningful in some cases such as the one-sample problem and other special cases where prior information is available, it does not appear to be meaningful in the context of a nonparametric two-sample problem.
+In contrast, taking a classical minimax perspective reveals that a parametric rate is not achievable, as already established by \citet{ingster1987minimax} in the one-dimensional setting.

-In this paper, we extend \cite{ingster1987minimax}'s results to arbitrary dimensions and confirm that the minimax rate is not only nonparametric, but exhibits a prototypical curse of dimensionality.
-We then follow along the lines of Ingster's work and propose multivariate bin-counting tests.
-While these tests appear to be simple, they nevertheless achieve the minimax rate.
-Furthermore, these tests adapt to the intrinsic dimensionality of the data --- when the underlying distributions are supported on a lower-dimensional surface.
+In this paper, we extend \citeauthor{ingster1987minimax}'s results to arbitrary dimensions.
+We assume, as he did, that the underlying distributions have H\"older smooth densities supported on the unit hypercube, and derive the minimax rate with respect to the $L^2$ metric.
+This rate is not only nonparametric, but exhibits a prototypical curse of dimensionality.
+In the process, we show that the chi-squared test with a proper choice of bin size achieves the minimax rate.
+Furthermore, we show that, with proper tuning, the chi-squared test is also able to achieve the minimax rate over densities with lower-dimensional support.
+Finally, inspired by \citet{ingster2000adaptive}, we consider a multiscale version of the chi-squared test which is essentially parameter-free and can adapt to unknown smoothness and/or unknown intrinsic dimensionality without much loss in power.